mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/5-zero-downtime/README.md

 ![Verify Job Details](images/5-verify-job-details.png)

 The fact that it didn't exit early with a failure means the DB connection has not been interrupted from the user perspective during the upgrade.
-You should see a status report at the end of the observe period.
+You should see a status report at the end of the observation period.

 Challenge Exercise: Non-rolling Update
 ======================

 Now that you've done the proper way of upgrading your HANA systems with zero-down time, you may be wondering what would happen if you upgrade both HANA systems at the same time?
-This is clearly not recommended for production environment but if you're upto the challenge and want to see how the environment behaves you can perform this exercise.
+This is clearly not recommended for production environment but if you're up to the challenge and want to see how the environment behaves you can perform this exercise.

-In this exercise you will run through the same job template as in the previous challenge exercise **Lab 5 - Test Unplanned Outag**.
+In this exercise you will run through the same job template as in the previous challenge exercise **Lab 5 - Test Unplanned Outage**.
 This time you want to run on both HANA systems in parallel.

 **Hint**: Did you notice that we included a variable **job_percentage: 50**, this controls the 'serial' strategy on the rolling update playbook.
 What value would you need to change this to so that it runs on both (all) HANA systems at the same time?